sozialhelden/a11yscore-frontend/content/en/faqs/calculation.md

 ## How is it calculated?

-The a11y-Score is calculated using open data based on [Open Street Map (OSM)](https://www.openstreetmap.org/).
+The a11y score is calculated using open data based on [OpenStreetMap (OSM)](https://www.openstreetmap.org/).
 OSM is a collaborative map of the world created and maintained by volunteers.

 ### Categorization of the physical world